Lab Tests Reference Library

 FBG

-Fasting blood glucose is measured after at least 8 hours of fasting.
-It is the primary test for diagnosing diabetes and pre-diabetes.
+Fasting blood glucose (FBG) measures blood sugar after at least 8 hours without food or caloric drink.
+It is the primary test for diagnosing diabetes mellitus, prediabetes, and hypoglycemia.
+Together with HbA1c, it forms the cornerstone of diabetes screening and management.

 Hemoglobin A1c